 To be honest, I am not a big fan of nuts in my baked goods.
 I love nuts, just not in my baked goods.
 That was until I made this cookie.
 The toasted almonds add some great flavor and I love the texture they give the cookie.
 Be sure and toast the nuts, the flavor and texture adds so much to the cookie.

-- It can be done several different ways but my favorite way to do it is on the stove top, in a frying pan.
+Toasting almonds can be done several different ways, but my favorite way to do it is on the stove top, in a frying pan.

 - Heat your frying pan over medium heat.
 You do not need to add in any oil.